WordPress Comments: A Comprehensive Guide to Styling and Moderating Discussion

-Two of the best solutions are Disqus and Livefyre.
-These services will completely replace your default WordPress form with their own unique comment form.
+One of the best solutions is Disqus.
+This service will completely replace your default WordPress form with its own unique comment form.
 All comments published through their forms are synced back to your website so that a copy is stored in your WordPress database.
 This lets you easily switch back to the default WordPress commenting system at any time.

-Disqus and Livefyre offer support for all major social media services and boast community features such as threaded comments, top comments, and email notifications.
-They also offer analytics and moderation tools such as blacklists and spam controls.
+Disqus offers support for all major social media services and boasts community features such as threaded comments, top comments, and email notifications.
+It also offers analytics and moderation tools such as blacklists and spam controls.

 Facebook is another popular third-party commenting solution.
-Facebook comments can be added into your website using HTML5 code or an iframe.
-Facebook have also released an official Facebook WordPress plugin to help you integrate Facebook comments into your WordPress website; though other Facebook plugin solutions are available too, such as Facebook Comments.
+Facebook comments can be added to your website using HTML5 code or an iframe.

 If you have a large following on Facebook, you may want to consider adding Facebook comments to your website as Facebook users tend to stay logged in to the service at all times.
 Therefore, Facebook users will be more inclined to publish comments.

 The downside to using Facebook is that all comments are stored on Facebook’s servers, not yours.
 Additionally, if you only offer Facebook comments to visitors, those who do not use the service will be unable to publish comments.

 Thankfully, Facebook comments do not replace the existing WordPress comment system.
 You can, therefore, integrate Facebook comments into your website and display it together with the default WordPress comment form.